-Source: Public Health Information System (PHIS) Change from ICD 9 to ICD 10 coding for deaths in 2007 Provisional data for 2016
+Source: Public Health Information System (PHIS) \Change from ICD 9 to ICD 10 coding for deaths in 2007 \\ Provisional data for 2016

-Table 6.1 below shows the number of deaths from asthma and the rate/100,000 population for each year of the decade 2007-2016.
+Table 6.1 above shows the number of deaths from asthma and the rate/100,000 population for each year of the decade 2007-2016.
 The five year standardised mortality rates (SMR) for the period 2003 - 2016 are also shown.
 At a population level the numbers are small, but at a human level these numbers are of concern as is the apparent reversion to a rising trend in recent years.
 For deaths in terms of years of potential lives lost (YPLL) see section on age.

 Data on asthma is not available at national level for people with full medical cards, those with GP only cards or those who are private patients.
-This is also true for those who attend GP out of hours services, those who attend Emergency Departments and those who attend hospital OPD for their asthma.
+This is also true for those who attend GP out of hours services, those who attend Emergency Departments and those who attend hospital Outpatient Departments for their asthma.
 Inpatient or day case data is only available from HIPE reporting acute publicly funded hospitals.

-An analysis of 2013 Primary Care Reimbursement Scheme (PCRS) pharmacy claims data for inhalers for patients under the age of 40 years (on the assumption that the majority in this age group would have asthma rather than another respiratory diagnosis) reported that between the General Medical Services (GMS) and Drugs Payment (DP) schemes, pharmacy claims for inhalers amounted to an expenditure in excess of €6 million.
-Between these two schemes an average of 12,300 prescriptions for combination inhalers were estimated to be filled each month for patients with asthma12.
+An analysis of 2013 Primary Care Reimbursement Scheme (PCRS) pharmacy claims data for inhalers for patients under the age of 40 years (on the assumption that the majority in this age group would have asthma rather than another respiratory diagnosis) reported that between the General Medical Services (GMS) and the Drugs Payment Scheme (DPS), pharmacy claims for inhalers amounted to an expenditure in excess of €16 million.
+Between these two schemes an average of 12,300 prescriptions for combination inhalers were estimated to be filled each month for patients with asthma.
 This analysis excluded those aged under 6 years or over 40 years.
 In 2013, 40% of the total population were eligible for the GMS scheme.
-For those not eligible for GMS, the threshold for refund under the drug payment scheme was a monthly excess of €44 in 2013.
-The cost for supply of newer biologics high tech asthma therapy is estimated to be about €m annually for approximately 550 patients13.
+For those not eligible for GMS, the threshold for refund under the DPS was a monthly excess of $\in$ 144 in 2013.
+The cost for supply of newer biologics high tech asthma therapy is estimated to be about $\in$ 8m annually for approximately 550 patients.

 In terms of publicly funded acute hospitals, the numbers of day case hospitalisations for asthma has more than doubled in the years 2009 to 2016 from 1,336 in 2009 to 2,889 in 2016.
 In the section on prevalence, inpatient hospitalisations standardised for the population were shown in figure 6.1.
-In Figure 6.2 below, the increasing burden on inpatient hospital services for the years 2009-2016 is shown.
+In figure 6.2 below, the increasing burden on inpatient hospital services for the years 2009-2016 is shown.
+In 2016, asthma accounted for 7,283 hospitalisations in acute publicly funded hospitals (day cases and inpatients).
+Of these, 4,394 (60%) were inpatients who occupied 11,630 inpatient bed days (0.3% of all inpatient bed-days, 2% of all respiratory inpatient bed days).
+Over 97% (4,252) of these inpatient hospitalisations were emergency admissions.
+Of the inpatients with asthma in 2016, 12.5% were classified as major complexity.